anshanse/NotesStorage/README.md

 # NotesStorage

-before the start of application you have to add enviroment variables:
+before the start of application you have to add environment variables:
   DB_USERNAME - username of user to connect to the database DB_PASSWORD - password of user
   DB_URL - database URL